tech45degree/vaadin/README.md

-# Mastering Vaadin: Build Modern Web Applications with Java
+# Mastering Vaadin: Build Modern Web Applications with Java and AI

-This repository contains the source code, examples, and exercises from the Udemy course "Mastering Vaadin: Build Modern Web Applications with Java."
-The course provides in-depth knowledge on developing modern, responsive web applications using Vaadin, a Java framework for building user interfaces with ease.
+This repository contains the source code, examples, and exercises from the Udemy course "Vaadin 24+ & LLM for Developers: Build Next-Gen AI Web Apps" The course provides in-depth knowledge on developing modern, responsive web applications using Vaadin, a Java framework for building user interfaces with ease.

 ## Key Topics Covered: